openconnectivityfoundation/swagger2x/README.md

 The hierarchy traversed is the swagger2.0 file constructs in JSON e.g. the end points, methods, query param and payload information is available in the jinja2 template.

-code that will be generated will be generated towards:
+The code that can be generated should take into account:

        --------------------
        |     library      |  <-- functions/class/methods (from libraries) that are allowed to be